Learn Depreciation for FREE!

 In accounting, why is depreciation needed?

 The value of a business's assets is shown on the balance sheet.
-So do the business's liabilities and equity.

 Which assets are depreciated?